deep-security/deep-security-py/README.md

 import deepsecurity

 # Create a manager object and authenticate.
 Usage via the API mirrors the
-# web administration console for permissions
+# web administration console for permissions.
+This defaults to Deep Security
+# as a Service.
+Use the dsm_hostname="..." argument to specify another
+# Deep Security Manager
 mgr = deepsecurity.manager.Manager(username=user, password=pwd, tenant=tenant_name)

 # Is this manager up and running?